Liam-Tomas/Ecommerce-Data-Analysis/README.md

 - **Kaggle** eCommerce dataset for analysis.

 ## Project Showcase
-Explore the interactive Tableau dashboards and SQL queries used in this project to gain insights into eCommerce data and sales trends.
+Check out the the screenshot of the Tableau dashboard created to explore the data and sales trends (published interactive dashboard is still being finished).

 ![Alt text](/images/dashboardIMG.jpg)